ComparativeGenomicsToolkit/RetroFinder/docs/README_AboutRetroFinderV2.txt

 analysis and those are normally extracted from the the UCSC mySQL database as BLAT alignments.
 Alternatively, the user can provide zipped PSL files called all_mrna.psl and estfilter.psl.
 In order to resolve the best match for ESTs and mRNAs that align to multiple locations in the genome, the pipeline performs a stricter scoring of these alignments using a utility called pslCDnaGenomeMatch.
 It works by counting the number of alignments positions that differ between the two loci.
 If more than four positions in one loci score better than the other, that loci is picked as the location of the transcript.
 If there are fewer than four diagnostic positions, then the transcript is discarded.

 Each of the predicted retrogenes is classified as one of two types.
 Type one is exon shuffling or chimeric retrogene, which is defined as a retrogene overlapping at least one exon of a multi-exon gene.
 Type two is the set of retrogenes that are inserted into locations that previously had no gene.
 Next, the retros are aged; ancient retrogenes are defined as those that do not have a break in orthology as defined by the UCSC net alignments.
 Recent retrogenes are ones that were inserted after the speciation event.
-The main feature table is called ucscRetroInfo while ucscRetroAli contains the alignment to the parent gene.
+The main feature table is called ucscRetroInfo (extended BED format) while ucscRetroAli contains the alignment to the parent gene.
 The version number (VERSION) in the DEF parameter file is appended to the table names.

 NOTE: Only steps 1-5 are required to generate data for Genome Browser tracks.
 Step6 is an optional extra to generate additional data if it is required